EdgeJay/pify-player/README.md

 ## Getting Started

-To get started in development mode, follow these steps first to install `player` service dependencies:
+To get started in development mode, follow the `Getting Started` instructions stated in [api/README.md](./api/README.md) and [player/README.md](./player/README.md) files.

-1. `cd player`
-2. `npm install`
-3. `cd ../ && make start-dev`

-Subsequent builds only execution of `make start-dev` command is needed, as `npm install` is needed to installed dependencies needed by frontend.

-Open frontend application in browser using this url: `http://127.0.0.1:5173/`
+Once setup is done, open frontend application in browser using this url: `http://127.0.0.1:5173/remote`

 ## Running in production mode